 Emergency Preparedness and Outbreak Response.

-Border Protection and Quarantine
+Border Protection and Biosecurity

 Biosecurity officers at airports, seaports and international mail centres have been on high alert for bird and poultry products since the first, isolated cases of avian influenza were reported in Asia in late 2003.